HIST 364: History of American Business

-- two high-quality postings by the due dates = A
+- Two high-quality postings by the due dates constitute an A.

-- two good-quality postings by the due dates = B
+- Two good-quality postings by the due dates constitute a B.

-- two average-quality postings by the due dates = C
+- Two average-quality postings by the due dates constitute a C.

-- two poor-quality postings by the due dates = D
+- Two poor-quality postings by the due dates constitute a D.

-You will write two 1,500-word essays in this course that will count as your midterm and final exams.
-The essay topics will become available in the “Exams” section of Sakai seven days prior to their due dates.
-Use only the materials assigned in this course in crafting your essays (in other words, no outside sources are required or desired).
+You will write two, 1,500-word essays in this course that will count as your midterm and final exams.
+The essay topics will become available in the Exams section of Sakai seven days prior to their due dates.
+Use only the materials assigned in this course in crafting your essays.
+(In other words, no outside sources are required or permitted.)
 If your contributions to the discussion forum will help support your argument, by all means integrate this work into your essays and cite it.
 Be certain to cite all your sources (and the page numbers) for quotes, information, or ideas.

 Visit the UNC Writing Center’s website for excellent advice on all aspects of preparing, writing, and polishing your assignments.
 You may even submit your essay to the Writing Center online, and a tutor will read and return your draft with comments (typically within one to three days).
 Of course, if you’re in Chapel Hill, you can meet with a Writing Center tutor in person.

 You must cite the sources of ideas that are not your own.
-Use parenthetical references (Chambers, 2) to cite your sources, and include a Works Cited page at the end of your essay.
-Please download and print any online sources so you can cite page numbers.
+Use parenthetical references to cite your sources, and include a Works Cited page at the end of your essay.

 - your name